-This chapter explores the potential for discovering new physics through exotic decay channels of the Higgs boson, Z boson, and top quark, emphasizing their significance in understanding physics BSM and electroweak interactions.
-The CEPC is highlighted as a powerful facility for probing these decays and shedding light on unexplored aspects of particle physics.
 Exotic decays of Higgs, Z bosons, and top quarks provide a crucial window into novel physics, often associated with Higgs portal models or exotic effective operators.
 These decays are vital for precision measurements at future Higgs factories and could benefit from machine learning technologies that enhance data analysis and exotic signal detection.

-Lepton colliders like the CEPC are particularly well-suited for detecting Higgs boson decays into BSM particles, such as $X_1$ and $X_2$ , which may undergo further decays into multiple particle final states.
+Lepton colliders like the CEPC are particularly well-suited for detecting Higgs boson decays into BSM particles, which may undergo further decays into multiple particle final states.
 Four distinct decay categories are considered.
 The recoil mass method used at lepton colliders allows for better separation of signal from background, compared to hadron colliders like the LHC.
 CEPC's projected sensitivity of the decay branching ratio enhancements is expected to outperform the LHC by orders of magnitude, especially for channels that do not involve missing energy.
 The potential of the SM-s model, where a new scalar particle (s) mixes with the Higgs boson, is discussed.
-This theoretical framework addresses issues like naturalness and dark matter interactions, which tackle the hierarchy problem.
-One notable decay, $h \to ss$ , which is difficult to detect at the LHC, can be studied more effectively at the CEPC due to its cleaner experimental environment and greater sensitivity.
-Supersymmetric extensions, such as the NMSSM and scMSSM, are examined for their ability to generate exotic Higgs decays, including invisible decays into dark matter candidates like neutralinos.
-The CEPC's capabilities in probing such decays, particularly final states like $h_1 \to 4\tau$ , exceed those of the HL-LHC with only 0.26 fb-1.
+This theoretical framework addresses issues like naturalness and dark matter interactions, which may address the hierarchy problem.
+A notable hadronic decay, $h \rightarrow ss$ with s further into quarks, which is difficult to detect at the LHC, can be studied more effectively at the CEPC due to its cleaner experimental environment and greater sensitivity.
+The exotic decays of the Z gauge boson at future Z-factories have been briefly discussed in this section, highlighting that many decay channels share similar features with exotic Higgs decays.
+Like exotic Higgs decays, the CEPC offers an improvement of several orders of magnitude in sensitivity to exotic Z decays, making it a major physics objective at the CEPC.